clojure-lsp/lsp4clj/README.md

      (lsp4clj.server/send-notification server "window/showMessage"))
 ```

 Sending a request is similar, with `lsp4clj.server/send-request`.
 This method returns a request object which may be dereffed to get the client's response.
-Most of the time you will want to call `lsp4clj.server/deref-or-cancel`, which will send a `$/cancelRequest` to the client if a timeout is reached.
+Most of the time you will want to call `lsp4clj.server/deref-or-cancel`, which will send a `$/cancelRequest` to the client if a timeout is reached before the client responds.

 ```clojure
 (let [request (->> {:edit edit}